 - Coat hangers aren't usually provided, so bring a pack to hang up your clothes.

-- Hanging shoe storage is a great space-saving storage solution, that can be added to your wardrobe or doors.
+- Overdoor and hanging storage is a great space-saving storage solution, that can be added to your wardrobe or doors.

 For the kitchen